 Working Capital = Current Assets - Current Liabilities

 If a company's current assets do not exceed its current liabilities it may face difficulty paying back creditors in the short term.
-A declining working capital ratio over a longer time period could be a warning sign warranting further analysis pre-deal (as part of the due diligence process).
+A declining working capital ratio over a longer time period could be a warning sign warranting further analysis pre-deal (as part of the.
+M&A due diligence).
 For instance, a company's revenue may be declining and, consequently, accounts receivables will be seen as decreasing.

 Working capital can provide investors with an idea of a company's operational efficiency.
 Cash that is unavailable in inventory or tied up as receivables cannot be used to pay off any of the company's obligations.

 Therefore, if a company is not operating efficiently (for instance, slow collection of receivables) this will be evidenced by an increase in working capital.
 This can be evidenced by comparison of working capital from one month to another, whereby slow collection of receivables may be indicative of an underlying problem in the company's operations.

 In the context of Equity Value adjustments, working capital does not have an agreed upon definition (furthermore, it is not defined within GAAP or IFRS).
 However, working capital is generally regarded as current operating assets (excluding cash) such as:

 - Trade creditors;

 Any current operating assets or liabilities determined to be cash, cash-like, debt or debt-like should be excluded from working capital to avoid double counting (for the treatment of these items see Enterprise Value Versus Equity Value – Determining The Final Value In Transactions).

 Defining a Normal Level of Working Capital ("Net Working Capital")

 Some companies may have a positive working capital cycle – for instance, debtors exceed creditors, while others may have negative working capital.
 Some may swing between the two.